Wsewlad/pdf_to_google_slides/README.md

 - Handles multiple PDF files in batch
 - Provides detailed logging of the conversion process
 - Error handling and recovery
+- Automatically moves processed PDFs to a separate directory

 ## Prerequisites